fluent/fluent-plugin-kafka/README.md

 ### Output plugin

 This plugin is for v1.0.
-This will be `out_kafka` plugin in the feature.
+This will be `out_kafka` plugin in the future.

     <match app.**>
       @type kafka2